 - General purpose bikes have medium wheels and tires and a sturdy but not rugged frame.

-Reproducible Part II asks students to compare bicycle designs by measuring the features of different bicycles.
+Reproducible Part II (PDF) asks students to compare bicycle designs by measuring the features of different bicycles.

 Scour old biking magazines for examples of various bicycle designs and have students classify them by purpose: general use, long-distance travel, racing, rough terrain, and heavy cargo.
 What features do the bicycles in each group have in common?
 How might these features make the bicycle better at its job?
 For example, what types of bikes have big wheels?
 How does a big wheel help a long-distance rider? (cushier ride; more distance per pedal)